luisdanielta/wearos-adb/README.md

 ```bash
 adb pair <ip>:<port>
 ```
-This process input a code on the Smart Watch, and the connection is established. later we can connect with the command:
+Enter the code that appears on the screen of the Smart Watch, later we can connect with the command:

 ```bash
 adb connect <ip>:<port>
 ```

 ## Applications required for installation
 - ADB (Android Debug Bridge) - https://developer.android.com/studio/releases/platform-tools